2024 Highlights

 +

-The DRR.U board is responsible for the oversight of ESG matters and has delegated such oversight to the Governance, Compensation and Environmental Committee
+Oversee ESG matters, with responsibility for this oversight delegated to the Governance, Compensation and Environmental Committee

 -